strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Updated the cancel page on the frontend to support the Multiple Memberships per User addon.
 All memberships are shown.
 You can cancel individual memberships separately.
 The language of the confirm button mentions memberships vs account.
 * ENHANCEMENT: Added pmpro_getMemberOrdersByCheckoutID($checkout_id) function to support Multiple Memberships per User and others using the checkout_id.
 * ENHANCEMENT: Added a refund($order, $transaction_id) method to the PMPro_stripe class.
 This will be used by the Multiple Memberships per User addon and eventually used in other areas by the core pluginn.

-= 1.8.10.4 =
-* BUG: Fixed issue where non-decimal currencies (e.g. Japanese Yen) were sending invalid amounts to the Stripe gateway.
-* BUG/ENHANCEMENT: If an invalid discount code is applied at checkout, we now set the code_level JS var to false.
-Along with updates to the Pay by Check addon, this fixes issues with the Pay by Check addon where users could not checkout when using a discount code that reduced the price to free.
-* BUG/ENHANCEMENT: Fixed HTML validation issue in CVV field of the checkout page.
-* BUG/ENHANCEMENT: Now using the current_time function in profile.php to avoid off-by-one errors when changing members' expiration dates.

-= 1.8.10.3 =
-* BUG: Fixed bug where users could not confirm PayPal Express payments if the main gateway was Stripe or Braintree.
-* BUG: Fixed issue where the billing address and/or credit card fields were not showing up on the Update Billing page.

-= 1.8.10.2 =
-* BUG: Fixed bug in invoices query in the pmpro_account shortcode.
-* BUG: Fixed issue where the orders table was not being created on brand new installs.
-* BUG: Fixed responsive styling of ReCaptcha.
-* ENHANCEMENT: Added Hebrew language support.
-Thanks, Nadav Waisbrod.
-* ENHANCEMENT: Update to Italian translation.
-(Thanks again, Angelo Giammarresi)
-* ENHANCEMENT: Added a text domain and path to the plugin header.

-= 1.8.10.1 =
-* BUG: Fixed bugs in pmpro_hasMembershipLevel that caused shortcodes like [membership levels="0"] and [membership levels="-1"] to stop working.

-= 1.8.10 =
-* SECURITY: Patched a cross site scripting (XSS) vulnerability on the Memberships -> Addons page in the dashboard.
-Thanks to Burak Kelebek for the discovery and responsible disclosure of this vulnerability.
-* BUG: Added pmpro_btn-submit-checkout class to the PayPal checkout buttons.
-* BUG: Updated Stripe and Braintree gateways to load billing fields and JavaScript when it's the default gateway (if not the current gateway specified).
-* BUG: Fixed bug where cancelation emails weren't being sent to users if they originated from PayPal.
-* BUG: Fixed bug where unsucessful invoices were shown on the Membership Account page.
-We aren't showing refunded invoices here now either, but plan to in the future.
-* BUG: The update billing page now uses the pmpro_include_billing_address_fields filter so gateways and addons can properly override the payment fields when needed.
-* BUG: The update billing page now uses the validatecreditcard.js script to set the Card Type in the background, just like checkout.
-Fixes some issues with updating credit cards on certain gateways.
-* BUG: Reintroduced the pmpro_members_list_sql filter.
-* BUG/ENHANCEMENT: Switched the Japanese Yen and South Korean Won to not use decimals by default.
-(Thanks, flatworld21 on wp.org)
-* ENHANCEMENT: Added an option to skip the confirmation step with PayPal Express.
-* ENHANCEMENT: Added the pmpro_membership_levels_table filter on the membership levels page of the dashboard to allow addons (like the upcoming MMPU addon) to override the HTML for the table shown.
-* ENHANCEMENT: Added the checkout_id column to the pmpro_membership_orders table.
-This will be used by addons and possible core in the future to track multiple orders that happen during the same checkout process.
-* ENHANCEMENT: Added support for the Serian language.
-(Thanks, Sasa Trifkovic)
-* NOTE: We are planning to remove the certificate_id and certificate_amount columns from the pmpro_membership_orders table.
-Please contact us if you are using this column for something to come up with a work around.